Articles and tutorials on ICC profile color management, plus articles on selected free/libre image editors and raw processors

 - How to build GIMP-CCE, a version of high bit depth GIMP that's patched to allow editing in any well-behaved RGB working space

-- Build GIMP 2.9 from git, GIMP 2.8, & Gimp 2.6, each in its own prefix (older article, but still has some relevant information)
+- Build GIMP 2.9 from git, GIMP 2.8, & Gimp 2.6, each in its own prefix: This is an older article but still has some useful information.

 - LAB Lightness to black and white using GIMP 2.8.
 This article shows mathematically correct and incorrect ways to convert a color image to black and white using the LAB Lightness ("L") channel from GIMP 2.8's "decompose to LAB".
 If you don't read this article first, you probably won't understand the next article listed below.